Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Hold On and Hold Off

 1. Hold On is referred to as continuing to do something you have already started, putting something on hold temporarily, and lastly stopping or delaying something.
-On the other hand, Hold Off is meant to be canceling, postponing, stopping, and controlling something for a short span of time.
+On the other hand, Hold Off is meant to be cancelling, postponing, stopping, and controlling something for a short span of time.

 3. The past tense of Hold On is termed as ‘Held On’, while for Hold Off, the past tense is ‘Held Off’.